roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  "Oh, since you're being so open around me dear I thought I could do the same."
 Helena said, chastising her the way she would when she was younger.
 Not with harsh punishments and screaming matches, but with shaming and embarrassment.

  Heather couldn't find the words to reply, she just stammered.
 Annoyed, Helena grabbed her granddaughter by the arm.
-Report_Story #4